DanSaada/KNN-Multi-Threading-Server-Classifier/README.md

 - We have created a manual protocol for sending and reading messages from a socket, that is, so that the sender can inform the receiving party of the end of a message that he must send at the end "$$$", this is the sign we chose for the end of sending a message.
 - Sometimes to inform about an error we used additional signs in the message for example "#" but in any case we sent "$$$" at the end of the message
 - In cases where the client was unable to connect to the server's port or IP, we will exit directly from the client's program.
+- When using the write function in SocketIO we added a unique lock with a mutex, this way, when multiple threads are trying to access the function at the same time, only one thread will be able to execute the function at a time and the others will wait until the lock is released, what will prevent a situation of merging of data when communicating via the socket.

 ## Distances